Vice President Mike Pence Denies Writing Anonymous Anti-Trump ‘New York Times’ Op-Ed

 Vice President Mike Pence on Thursday denied being the anonymous White House insider who wrote a scathing New York Times editorial about infighting within the Trump administration, Time is reporting.

 On Wednesday, as reported by the Inquisitr, the Times took the exceedingly rare step of publishing an anonymous editorial.
-The writer claims to be a “senior official” within the Trump administration, and claims to be a conservative working with other administration officials as a sort of in-house resistance, working to thwart Donald Trump from within.
+The writer claims to be a “senior official” within the Trump administration and claims to be a conservative working with other administration officials as a sort of in-house resistance, working to thwart Donald Trump from within.

 “Many Trump appointees have vowed to do what we can to preserve our democratic institutions while thwarting Mr. Trump’s more misguided impulses until he is out of office.”

 Later on Wednesday, as the Inquisitr reported at the time, internet sleuths began suggesting that the writer of the piece was none other than Vice President Mike Pence.
-The evidence for this claim comes in the fact that the writer uses the word “lodestar,” an archaic word that refers to a star, such as the North Star, guiding a navigator.
+The evidence for this claim comes from the fact that the writer uses the word “lodestar,” an archaic word that refers to a star, such as the North Star, guiding a navigator.
 Mike Pence has been known to use that word in some of his own writings and speeches.

-So is that clear proof that the anonymous writer is Donald Trump’s own Vice President?
+So is that clear proof that the anonymous writer is Donald Trump’s own vice president?

 Oh come on.
 He is the VP people.
 Smart calculated and cool as a cucumber.
 He wouldn’t be that foolish to use a word he always uses.
 This is a outsider making things up trying to pin something on our admin.
 Per the usual #FakeNews https://t.co/8cvt4tEe3e